Grande-Terre, Mayotte: Geography

 Grande‑Terre is the main island of the French overseas region of Mayotte.
 The island is part of the Comoros archipelago located in the northern Mozambique Channel in the Indian Ocean between northwestern Madagascar and northeastern Mozambique.
 It spans approximately 363 km2 and features a coastal reef barrier measuring 160 km in length.

 The island is underlain by basalt shields formed during Miocene–Pliocene era, and was overlain by later basalt and phonolite domes.
 Deep valleys were carved by subsequent erosion.
 The coastline is predominantly steep and cliff-lined, broken by ravines and small bays.
 Mount Benara is the tallest feature on the island at 660 m while there are several other smaller volcanoes.
-There are no permanent rivers, and rainfall drains through seasonal gullies into the lagoons and reef flats.
-Tropical forest exist on mid‑elevation slopes, scrub and mangroves near coasts, and cultivated land along coastal plains.
+There are several seasonal rivers and streams across the region.
+Tropical forests exist on mid‑elevation slopes, scrub and mangroves near coasts, and cultivated land along coastal plains.

 Climate

-Grande‑Terre has a tropical marine climate with a rainy season (November–May) and dry season (May–November).
-Average temperatures hover around 25 °C, and rainfall ranges from 1000 to 2000 mm/year, increasing with elevation.
+Grande‑Terre has a tropical marine climate with a rainy season (November–April) and dry season (May–October).
+Average temperatures hover around 24 to 30 C, and rainfall ranges from 1000 to 2000 mm/year, increasing with elevation.
 The island is exposed to tropical cyclones during the November–May wet season, along with landslides, erosion, and occasional seismic activity and submarine volcanism.